There were a lot of things I was expecting, when I started this new YouTube project.

 Doesn’t work like that.

-If I want any chance of a happy life I need to keep being a yoga teacher, AND an entrepreneur, AND a writer (obviously).
+If I want a chance of a happy life I need to keep being a yoga teacher, AND an entrepreneur, AND a writer (obviously).

 No cherry picking allowed.

-So I kept the studio, registred my company again, and teach on YouTube (under my real name, not LS Harteveld) and I teach privates.
+So I kept the studio, registered my company again, and I started teaching privates (under my real name, not LS Harteveld).

 And in all honesty, I ll just get a real job, if that doesn’t start paying the bills.
-But I won’t stop being an entrepreneur/yoga teacher/ writer.
+But I won’t stop being an entrepreneur/yoga teacher/ writer ever again.

-The moment when I was at my yoga studio for the first time in months, and I put This House is Not for Sale in the cd player, that was fricking magic.
+The moment when I was at my yoga studio for the first time in months, and I put This House is Not for Sale in the cd player, was magical.

 I set each stone and I hammered each nail